 - Track Spending

 You already have more money than you think; it’s just that you don’t know where it goes every month.
 You got paid on Friday, and seemingly overnight, only a fraction of your paycheck is left.
 Where does it go?

-There is an easy way to find out, track your spending.
+There is an easy way to find out, and track your spending.
 No, you don’t have to write everything down; you won’t remember to do that anyway.
 You can use Mint.

 Connect your bank and credit card accounts to your Mint account (don’t worry, it’s secure.
-Mint is owned by Intuit, the same company that owns Turbo Tax) and all of the transactions will be downloaded into Mint.
+Mint is owned by Intuit, the same company that owns Turbo Tax), and all of the transactions will be downloaded into Mint.

 Now you can see exactly where your money is going.
-You had no idea you were spending nearly $200 a month on work lunches or that you are spending another $120 a month on your morning and afternoon coffee.
+You had no idea you were spending nearly $200 a month on work lunches or that you were spending another $120 a month on your morning and afternoon coffee.
 Just those two things add up to $3,840 a year, nearly $4,000!

 We have no problem with spending money on non-essentials if they give you pleasure.
-Things like going out to dinner or meeting a friend for drinks but how much pleasure do you receive from ordering from the same handful of lunch places every day and your twice daily $3 coffee?
+Things like going out to dinner or meeting a friend for drinks but how much pleasure do you receive from ordering from the same handful of lunch places every day and your twice-daily $3 coffee?
 Not $4,000 worth.
 Those things are just habits; they are just part of your routine, so you do them almost automatically.